metagov/daostar/DAOIPs/daoip-6.md

 | -------------- | ----------- | ---- | ----------------------------------------- | --------- |
 | exampledao.com | TXT         | @    | daoURI=https://api.daostar.org/exampleDAO | Automatic |

-The owner of the domain name MAY also claim the domain name through ENS.
+To associate this TXT record to an on-chain entity, the owner of the domain name MUST also claim the domain name through ENS.
 This “DNS name on ENS” SHOULD be owned by, be managed by, resolve to, and be the primary name of the primacy governance contract of the DAO.
 If not, see the “Indexing priority” section.

 Off-chain organizations MAY report daoURI or similar record directly through their DNS.